 The Importance of Budgeting and Forecasting

-- Identify risk areas early enough to rectify issues before they are serious
+- Identify risk areas early

 - Plan and predict cash flows

 - Take control of what’s coming in

 - Separate out a sub-budget for growth

 - Manage your sales pipeline and track performance

 - Make more confident strategic decisions